-Financing the rollout of the social registry and protecting the populations that are most vulnerable to shocks
+Supporting the deployment of the Social Registry and protecting the most vulnerable populations from shocks